microsoft/pxt-ev3/docs/tutorials/touch-to-run.md

 ## Step 5

 Now, let’s download our program to the brick.
-Plug your EV3 brick into the computer with the USB cable, and click the blue **Download** button in the bottom left of your screen.
+Plug your @boardname@ into the computer with the USB cable, and click the blue **Download** button in the bottom left of your screen.
 Follow the directions to save your program to the brick.
 Attach a Large motor to Port A, and a Touch sensor to Port 1 on your brick.
 Test your program by pressing and releasing the touch sensor – does the motor start and stop as expected?